Orange County Spousal Support Lawyer

 family law issues without lengthy court hearings and expensive attorney assistance.

-How to Start Spousal Support
+How Do I Start Spousal Support?

 To officially start spousal support in California, you must ask a judge to make a court order.
 With a temporary spousal support order, you may even ask for support while a case is ongoing.
 When spousal support is ordered after a divorce or legal separation is finalized, it is known as permanent/long-term spousal support.
 In any case, spousal support is formally petitioned by filing paperwork with the court.
 Spousal support requests can be made under a number of different circumstances, including divorce, annulment or legal separation.